ajmcclary/Handwriting-Swift-Demo-macOS/README.md

-# HandwritingApp
+# TrOCR-Swift-Demo

-A macOS application that converts handwritten text to digital text using SwiftUI and Vision framework.
+A proof of concept demonstrating real-time handwriting recognition using Microsoft's TrOCR model in a native macOS SwiftUI application.
+This demo showcases the integration of CoreML-converted TrOCR with Apple's Vision framework, enabling instant conversion of handwritten text to digital format through an intuitive drawing interface.

 ![Example of handwriting recognition](docs/example.png)